 - In a stock pot over medium heat, melt butter.
 Add chopped onions, carrots, and bell pepper and cook until vegetables begin to lightly brown and onion turns translucent, about 3-4 minutes.
 Add garlic and cook an additional 30 seconds.

 - Add flour and stir to coat vegetables.
-Cook for one minute, then whisk in vegetable broth, scraping up any browned bits on the bottom of the pan while you whisk.
+Cook for one minute, then whisk in vegetable broth, scraping up any browned bits on the bottom of the pan.

 - Add milk, potatoes, corn, zucchini, salt, thyme, and red pepper flakes to pot, stirring to incorporate.
 Bring to a boil, cover, and reduce heat to low.
 Simmer for 8-10 minutes, or until potatoes can easily be pierced through with a fork.

 - Remove lid, remove pot from heat, and allow to set for 5 minutes before serving.